AndrejOrsula/space_robotics_bench/docs/src/getting_started/basic_usage.md

 > **Hint:** Use `--hide_ui` option to disable most of the Isaac Sim UI, as shown in the video above.

-### Locomotion — Unitree G1
+### Changing the Robot

 > Reference: [Environment Configuration — Robot](../config/robot.md)

-Selecting a different robot for any environment is as simple as changing the `env.robot` parameter.
-This particular environment supports all legged robots, including humanoids.
-For instance, let's try the **Unitree G1** humanoid:
+Selecting a different robot for any environment is as simple as adjusting the `env.robot` parameter.
+This particular environment supports all legged robots, so let's try the **Unitree G1** humanoid:

 ```bash
 srb agent rand --env locomotion_velocity_tracking env.robot=unitree_g1